 As any other class in the game, Devastation Evokers have their strong and weak points, because the developers cannot allow a class to be good at everything (or at least they try not to).
 In the table below you will find what to expect from this class:

 Devastation Evoker Gameplay Tips

 Devastation Evoker’s gameplay feels very smooth and satisfying, with plenty of movement and overall very dynamic rotation.
 There are many options within the talent tree, depending on what exactly you need to do.
 However, the general tips you will find in the list below will definitely be helpful during your journey in the Dragon Isles.

-- Healing allies with your Living Flame.
+- Healing allies with your Scarlet Adaptation increases the damage of your Living Flame.

 - Having different talent loadouts for different situations (for example, raid DPS and M+ Dungeons DPS) is even more important than with other classes.
 Evoker will perform very purely without the proper talent build for each situation, so make sure you have planned it beforehand.

 - As stated above, your Evoker will feel somewhat squishy because of the lack of strong defensive cooldowns, so you will need to avoid damage whenever possible, which is not that hard considering Evokers’ excellent mobility.

 - Despite being a purely DPS specialization, Devastation Evoker should always take their time to support their party or raid, thus increasing their damage and mobility.